 Bruarfoss Waterfall used to be difficult to find because you had to drive through a Summer House estate and park unofficially.
 It took about 10 minutes to hike to the waterfall from the Summer Houses.
-When tourists invaded in large numbers, they closed access from the Summer Homes and set up a carpark near the main (#37 highway).
-The carpark is next to the iver, so the new hike to access Bruarfoss Waterfall is an hour hike along the river.
+When tourists invaded in large numbers, they closed access to the Summer Homes and set up a car park near the main highway (#37).
+The car park is next to the river, so the new hike to access Bruarfoss Waterfall is an hour’s hike along the river.

 As mentioned above, the waterfall is best after rain.
 The surrounding area can be very wet after rain.
-I strongly recommend high boot or Wellingtons.
+I strongly recommend high boots or Wellingtons.

 Fagrifoss Waterfall can be found on the rough trail from Fjaðrárgljúfur canyon to Lakigigja Craters.
 It is about 20 miles from Kirkjubaerklaustur.
 The road (F206) is quite challenging and involves crossing rivers.
-The last river you cross before Fagrifoss Waterfall is the river Geirlandsá that runs over the waterfall into the valley below.
-Sometimes the river is very shallow and you can walk to the top of the waterfall.
+The last river you cross before Fagrifoss Waterfall is the river Geirlandsá, which runs over the waterfall into the valley below.
+Sometimes the river is very shallow, and you can walk to the top of the waterfall.

 There is a viewing platform opposite the falls and it is possible to get down to the river.

-Urriðafoss is one of many significant waterfalls on the Þjórsá River. Þjórsá is the longest river in Iceland (230km) and Urriðafoss waterfall has the highest volume of water in Iceland.
+Urriðafoss is one of many significant waterfalls on the Þjórsá River. Þjórsá is the longest river in Iceland (230 km) and has the highest volume of water in Iceland.
 Urriðafossis spread out into an area the size of a football field.
 There are a few levels of small cascades and rapids.
 The river is very foreboding at this point.
 The name denotes a salmon waterfall and this Icelandic waterfall is one of many waterfalls traversed by the salmon in the Autumn.